adrianocansian/DNS-Eyes-for-macOS/README.md

 ## Project Status

-⚠️ **Experimental research project.***
+⚠️ **Experimental research project.**

-Use at your own risk.
+Use at your own risk!
 Feedback and audits are welcome.

 ## 📋 Table of Contents